Interior Designer Guide: Shopping for Vintage Furniture

 Incorporating vintage furniture, lighting and accessories into your home is a great way to add character and layers to a space.
-Even just one vintage lamp or mirror can bring just the right amount of interest to a room.
-I love that no additional resources are used when purchasing vintage pieces, and by extending the life of these items you are diverting furniture from landfills.
+Even just one vintage lamp or mirror can bring just the right amount of interest to a room!
+There are many reasons our San Francisco interior design team loves vintage, from the longevity/quality of pieces to the environmental benefits.

 Another bonus – shopping vintage is instant gratification!
 As supply chain issues and COVID-related production delays in the interior design industry persist, vintage pieces can be a lifesaver when you just need one last thing to complete a project.
-The learning curve to shopping for vintage furniture can seem daunting, so we put together our interior designer pro tips for shopping locally and online.
+The learning curve to shopping for vintage furniture can seem daunting, so we put together our San Francisco interior designer guide for shopping locally and online.

 Shopping Local